Kwanhooo/Kwanhooo/README.md

 - 🌱 My research focuses on computer vision, causal inference, and medical image analysis.
 - 🤔 I specialize in backend development, and I also have some experience with frontend development.
-- 📫 I am currently an intern at Shopee CNDC 🦐
+- 📫 I am currently an intern at ByteDance
 - 💬 Ask me about anything!

 **Languages and Tools:**